CodeHeister/dotfiles/README.md

 - Don't forget to add your API keys to `.config/eww/scripts`.
 - Add your keyboard layouts to `.xinitrc`.
 - You can easily configure lemonbar output in `.config/lemonbar/bar` and add your own functionality.
 There's also an array of colors.
 Each color is binded to workspace number, so change workspace's names correctly.
+- If you want to move rofi configs, don't forget to move colors.rasi with them in the same directory.
+Overwise you'll get default colors.

 # Hotkeys